 Record year for Australian olive oil

 “Olive production is typically cyclical, with high production years alternating with lower production years,” says Michael Southan, CEO of the Australian Olive Association.
-“This biennial bearing is a natural cycle associated with olives and other tree crops, but also shows the effect of drought and other environmental impacts.”
+“This biennial bearing is a natural cycle associated with olives and other tree crops.
+However, it also shows the effect of drought and other environmental impacts.”

 From little things good things flow

 Certified organic olive oil producer Jude Cazaly, owner of Flinders Island Olives, almost didn’t pick her crop last year because the yield was so low.

 “Also, it was COVID; there was hardly anybody around,” she says.
 “But then a friend said, ‘Come on, we’re bored, we can’t get off the island – let’s pick’.”

 Cazaly is certainly glad they did.
 Flinders Island Olives’ 2020 organic extra virgin olive oil (EVOO) won a gold medal, Best of Show Boutique Volume, Medium EVOO Reserve Champion and Best of State at the 2020 Australian International Olive Awards, and also won gold at the Royal Adelaide Show.
 It was an incredible achievement for such a small producer.
 Flinders Island Olives’ 1100-tree grove is planted over just 3.6 hectares.

 “I know it sounds corny, but it took my breath away,” Cazaly says.
 “Last year was fantastic.”